 (a) the transaction of any business within this state;

-(d) contracting to insure any person, property or risk located within this state at the time of contracting;
+(d) contracting to insure any person, property, or risk located within this state at the time of contracting;

 (e) entering into a contract for services to be rendered or for materials to be furnished in this state by such person; or

-(f) acting as director, manager, trustee, or other officer of any corporation organized under the laws of, or having its principal place of business within this state, or as personal representative of any estate within this state
+(f) acting as director, manager, trustee, or another officer of any corporation organized under the laws of, or having its principal place of business within this state, or as personal representative of any estate within this state

-(1) By whom served.
+(1) By whom served?

-(ii) Unless good cause is shown for not doing so, the court shall order the payment of costs of the personal service by the person served if such person does not complete and return within 20 days after mailing, the notice and acknowledgment of receipt of summons.
+(ii) Unless good cause is shown for not doing so, the court shall order the payment of costs of the personal service by the person served if such person does not complete and return within 20 days after mailing the notice and acknowledgment of receipt of summons.

 (2) Personal service within the state.
 The summons and complaint shall be served together.
-The plaintiff shall furnish the person making service with such copies as are necessary.
+The plaintiff shall furnish the person doing service with such copies as are necessary.
 Service shall be made as follows:

-(a) Upon an individual other than an infant or an incompetent person, by delivering a copy of the summons and of the complaint to the individual personally or by delivering a copy of the summons and of the complaint to an agent authorized by appointment or by law to receive service of process, provided that if the agent is one designated by statute to receive service, such further notice as the statute requires shall be given.
+(a) Upon an individual other than an infant or an incompetent person, by delivering a copy of the summons and the complaint to the individual personally or by delivering a copy of the summons and of the complaint to an agent authorized by appointment or by law to receive service of process, provided that if the agent is one designated by statute to receive service, such further notice as the statute requires shall be given.

-(b) Upon a minor over the age of 14 years, by delivering a copy of the summons and complaint to the minor personally, and by leaving a copy thereof at the minor’s dwelling house or usual place of abode with some adult of suitable discretion then residing therein, or by delivering a copy of the summons and complaint to an agent authorized by appointment or by law to receive service of process.
+(b) Upon a minor over the age of 14 years, by delivering a copy of the summons and complaint to the minor personally and by leaving a copy thereof at the minor’s dwelling house or usual place of abode with some adult of suitable discretion then residing therein, or by delivering a copy of the summons and complaint to an agent authorized by appointment or by law to receive service of process.

 (c) Upon a minor under the age of 14 years, by delivering a copy of the summons and complaint to the minor’s guardian, if the minor has one within the state, and if not, then to the minor’s father or mother or other person or agency having the minor’s care or control, or with whom the minor resides, or if service cannot be made upon any of them, then as provided by order of the court.